benzitohhh/toessay/README.md

 ## ASK WE!
 * Titles - can we assume always less than 25 chars?
+Otherwise we need to specify a "short-title" field (i.e. for extra links on font page)